-Computational Intelligence in EngineeringCopyright: IAM
+Computational Intelligence in EngineeringCopyright: © IAM

 - Univ.-Prof. Dr.-Ing.
 Bernd Markert

-The elective course “Computational Intelligence in Engineering” is available for students enrolled in the engineering Master programs of RWTH Aachen University.
-It provides an overview over recent applications of computational intelligence and deep learning that are relevant to engineering.
+The elective course “Computational Intelligence in Engineering” is available for students enrolled in the engineering Master’s programs of RWTH Aachen University.
+It provides an overview of recent applications of computational intelligence and deep learning that are relevant to engineering.
 The first half of the course content is a theoretical introduction to the topic of machine learning in engineering and programming fundamentals in Python and Julia.
 In the second half of the course, the students apply their gained knowledge in project-based learning.

-- Data acquisition and preprocessing
+- Data acquisition and pre-processing

-- Convolutional neural networks
+- Advanced neural networks architectures

 Teaching and learning methods

-Goodfellow, I., Bengio, Y., Courville, A., 2016.
-Deep Learning.
+Goodfellow, I., Bengio, Y., Courville, A., Deep Learning.
 MIT Press.
+2016.